meijun/calabash/README.md

 ## Sample

-The sampel with the following input has 2 calabash brothers and a Diamond.
+The sample with the following input has 2 calabash brothers and a Diamond.
 There are 4 possible choices: -1, -2; -1, +2; +1, -2; +1, +2.
 The corresponding total power is as follows.

 | Choices | All Trees | Total Power |
 |:-------:|:--------------:|:-----------:|